CodeSammich/ms-equips/README.md

 A GUI for MapleStory equipment damage calculator.
 The idea is to convert MasteringRobert's [spreadsheet](https://docs.google.com/spreadsheets/d/1mVZerZgojSRKq0FsUco_n097y45EPa4w1QptWuU6mwM/edit#gid=0) into a more practical GUI.

+For example, one conceptual idea is to use a similar GUI to this [cube simulator](https://stripedypaper.github.io/cube/)

 # Todo:

 ## Minimum Viable Product (MVP)